andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 insecure and avoided?
 Absolutely not!
 The correct answer is that those ciphers cannot be used alone.
 You should think of them as basic building blocks, and you need some additional building blocks in order to construct a complete and secure cryptosystem.
-One of these additional building block, that we are going to explore in this article, is an algorithm that provides integrity and
+One of these additional building blocks, that we are going to explore in this article, is an algorithm that provides integrity and
 authentication: welcome **Authenticated Encryption (AE)**.